polsommer/Ubuntu-prepare/README.md

 * `--force` reruns every helper even when the state file indicates completion.
 * `--skip-oci8` and `--skip-service` allow you to omit the PHP OCI8 extension or systemd service deployment respectively.

-`oci8.sh`, `oinit.sh`, and `swginit.sh` now fetch and install the Oracle Instant Client **21.18.0.0.0** 32-bit RPMs that match the `oracle-instantclient-basiclite`, `-devel`, and `-sqlplus` packages released for openSUSE.
+`oci8.sh`, `oinit.sh`, and `swginit.sh` now fetch and install the Oracle Instant Client **21.18.0.0.0** 32-bit RPMs that match the `oracle-instantclient-basiclite`, `-devel`, and `-sqlplus` packages released for Linux.
+On Ubuntu the scripts transparently convert the RPMs to Debian packages with `alien`.
 By default the scripts download the artefacts from the maintained Google Drive mirror (via the bundled `gdown.pl` helper):

 * `oracle-instantclient-basiclite-21.18.0.0.0-1.i386.rpm`
 * `oracle-instantclient-devel-21.18.0.0.0-1.i386.rpm`